 Multi-Instrumentalist session musician, producer, composer and mix engineer.
-Recorded on tracks with artists such as Shy FX, Ms Dynamite, Chase & Status and more.
+Recorded on tracks with artists such as Shy FX, Ms Dynamite, Tom Grennan, Chase & Status and more.
 Produced tracks for Rachel Kerry, Forryn, Oriana Curls and many others.
 Always on the look out to work with talented new songwriters and singers.

 My background in playing in classical and jazz as a trumpeter, composing and arranging for various ensembles coupled with an education in audio engineering and production has made me a bit of swiss army knife when it comes to the music world.